 Clean, Separate, Cook, Chill, and Report

 - Clean your hands often.
-To prevent cross contamination, make sure to always
+To prevent cross contamination, make sure to always wash your hands each time after handling raw meat.

 - Keep kitchen surfaces and utensils clean.

 - Wash fruits and vegetables before you cut or peel them.
-Using a scrub brush
+Using a scrub brush can help reduce contaminants on the rough skin of foods like cantaloupe.

 - Use separate cutting boards and knives for uncooked meats and uncooked produce.